beckyydo/Project-1/README.md

 <br />

-The data our group plans to explore are retail datasets primarily focusing on better understanding the dynamics of weekly sales during the holiday.
+The purpose of the project is to explore retail datasets primarily focusing on better understanding the dynamics of weekly sales during the holiday.
-We’ll be examining the relationship between various socio-economic factors such as temperature, fuel price, consumer price index (CPI), unemployment rate and the time of purchases to determine if there are any relationships and extract any insightful findings.
+The project will examine the relationship between various socio-economic factors such as temperature, fuel price, consumer price index (CPI), unemployment rate and the time of purchases to determine if there are any relationships and extract any insightful findings.

 <br />

 ## Project Proposal Outline

-**Brief summary of interests and intent:**
+**Project Goal**

 The data our group is interested in are retail datasets primarily focusing on weekly sales during the holiday.

 <br />

-**Possible questions to ask for the data:**
+**Question Candidates**

 (1) What effect does temperature have on weekly sales during the hoiday and regular season?